Enerhack KidWind

 Join KidWind as we help teachers and students creatively explore the science, technology and implications of a world powered by renewable energy.

-SUMMER 2025
+AUTUMN-WINTER 2025

 WHAT IS KIDWIND CHALLENGE?